YamanAlJ/Nucle.io-Lab-Automation/README.md

+*Pleaese refer to the PDF guide First*

 # DNA WTA Validation Assay Guide
 This guide provides step-by-step instructions for running two key protocols involved in the validation of DNA WTA (Weighted Transform Arithmetic) computers using Opentrons OT-2.
 The two protocols described are for:

     1. Individual Memory Validation Assays (SDR)